christiankaye/MedlinePlusSkill/README.md

 Christian Kaye, Shahin Sha and the helpful Mycroft community

 ## Examples
-* "Tell me about heart disease."
+* "Search Medline for heart disease."
 * "Find information about health and fitness"
 * "What is eczema?"